rpa-helpers/electron-java/README.md

     var ch = java.newChar('a');

+## newDouble

 <a name="javaNewDouble" >

 *java.newDouble(val)**

 Creates a new java double.
-This is needed to force javascript's number to a double to call some methods.
+This is needed to force JavaScript's number to a double to call some methods.

 __Arguments__